-This page outlines New Zealand’s role in international climate change policy and lists government agencies responsible for policy development.
-It contains links to New Zealand’s recent submissions to the United Nations Framework Convention on Climate Change.
+New Zealand’s role in international climate change policy and our submissions to the United Nations Framework Convention on Climate Change.

 Role of the Climate Change Minister

-Hon James Shaw is the Climate Change Minister and has direct responsibility for the overall climate change policy direction for New Zealand at the domestic and international level.
+Hon James Shaw is the Climate Change Minister.
+He has direct responsibility for the overall climate change policy direction for New Zealand at the domestic and international level.
 This includes representing New Zealand in international negotiations on climate change.

 - Hon James Shaw [Beehive website]